 They sell their stories, books, DVDs, and even international tour packages and a slew of travel merchandise.
 They really get “It”—“It” being that their enterprises wouldn’t get off the ground without effective sales and marketing strategies.

 Most of us don’t aspire to be as famous and successful as these guys.
-But we can learn a lot from these experts.
+But we can learn a lot of travel writing secrets from these experts.

 The way I see it, we have two choices: